 Paralegals are an important part of the legal process in America.
 A paralegal will perform vital tasks within a law firm.
 Often they will complete tasks such as contract writing or brief writing.
-In addition to this they are responsible for filing exhibits with the court as well as conducting research which is necessary for cases.
-Paralegals are often in charge of gathering critical information from clients as well and assisting attorneys with daily activities.
+In addition to this, they are responsible for filing exhibits with the court as well as conducting research that is necessary for cases.
+Paralegals are often in charge of gathering critical information from clients as well as assisting attorneys with daily activities.

 What Are the Requirements To Become a Paralegal in Tennessee?

 Although you can become a paralegal in the state of Tennessee without any mandated requirements, many people find that acquiring some paralegal education is helpful.
 If you are interested in additional paralegal requirements in Tennessee, though, you do have the option to complete a paralegal education and receive certification.

 This type of education and certification is not a requirement, but it will give you an edge over your competition when applying for paralegal jobs.
 Paralegal work is a popular form of work and there is competition for these positions.